 - What is the importance of ‘main’ in C programming?

+This might be asked in the c programming interview.
 When a data member of one function, is referred by the other, then that is called Nested structure.
 As for C token, the keywords, special symbols and strings that are used in C programming are called C Tokens.
 They also include constants, operators, and identifiers.

 - How would you differentiate between arrays and pointers?

 The elements that are of similar data types are known as arrays.
-Pointer, on the other hand, is a variable which stores the location of another variable.
+Pointer, on the other hand, is a variable that stores the location of another variable.
 The number of variables that an array can store depends on its size, while the pointer variable has only one variable in it.
 Programmers can initialize arrays at the definition, but they can’t initialize pointers.